saabi/svelte-image-input/README.md

 ### Props

 - `src`: The source URL of the image to be displayed in the canvas.
 Defaults to an empty string.
-- `url`: The source URL of the image to be displayed in the canvas.
-Defaults to an empty string.
+- `url`: The data URL of the modified image.
+Updated on pan and zoom actions.
+This is an output property, so you must use the `bind:` directive to bind it to a variable.
 - `width`: The width of the canvas.
 Defaults to 256.
 - `height`: The height of the canvas.
 Defaults to 256.
 - `quality`: The image quality (0-1) for the JPEG output.
 Defaults to 0.5.